 - Restrictions have been placed on outside vendors

 - Owensboro Health public events have been cancelled through the month of March

-- The Owensboro Health Healthpark Fitness Center is closed until further notice.
+- See the current Owensboro Health Healthpark Fitness Center restrictions and guidelines.
 Outpatient therapies, EAP & counseling services, outpatient nutrition, and outpatient diabetes education will remain open for appointments and someone will be at the front desk to direct patients.

 - Providing curbside service from the Owensboro Health Regional Hospital Outpatient Pharmacy